paulross/PythonExtensionPatterns/doc/sphinx/source/parsing_arguments.rst

     def function(arg_0=(42, "this"), arg_1={}):

-The first argument is immutable, the second is mutable and so we need to mimic the well known behaviour of Python with mutable arguments.
+The first argument is immutable, the second is mutable.
-Mutable default arguments are evaluated once only at function definition time and then becomes a (mutable) property of the function.
+We need to mimic the well known behaviour of Python with mutable arguments where default arguments are evaluated once only at function definition time and then becomes a (mutable) property of the function.

 For example:

 .. code-block:: python